cirosantilli/latex-cheat/readme.md

 # how to install latex on ubuntu

-texlive-full is a latex distribution: it packages lots of .sty files and utilities.
+texlive is a latex distribution: it packages lots of .sty files and utilities.

-it has enormous size (1Gb+) and lots of packages.

-this is the best works out of the box bet while ubuntu latex has no package manager (windows has one...)
+texlive-full is the name of the ubuntu repo for the texlive distro which contains the most packages. it has enormous size (1Gb+), but  this is the best works out-of-the-box bet while ubuntu latex has no package manager ( even windows miktex latex distro has one... )

-    #sudo aptitude install -y texlive
     sudo aptitude install -y texlive-full

 # sty search path